 The internship will be conducted in the first semester of the second year.
 The aim of the internship is to gain experience in doing research in the field of social sciences in an on-going research project.

-For students doing the Empirical-Analytical methods specialisation and for those students of the Mixed Methods specialisation with secondary data analysis, they are required to do an internship for 12 EC, which is equivalent to 336 hours (or approximately 8 weeks).
-For those students doing fieldwork, they will be conducting the internship for 9 EC, which is equivalent to 252 hours (or approximately 6 weeks).
-Students doing fieldwork have the possibility to replace the internship with extra fieldwork.
+Students doing the Empirical-Analytical methods specialisation and students of the Mixed Methods specialisation with secondary data analysis, are required to do an internship for 12 EC, which is equivalent to 336 hours (or approximately 8 weeks).
+For Students doing fieldwork, the internship is optional and will replace a part of the fieldwork.
 Contact your study adviser to discuss this.
+These students will be conducting the internship for 9 EC, which is equivalent to 252 hours (or approximately 6 weeks).

-Although you are responsible for arranging the internship, the specialisation tutor can help with finding a suitable internship superviser.
-Besides the specialisation tutor, the AISSR website is also useful, for it specifies which staff members are working in what research programmes, as well as the personal pages of staff members on the university website, which give information on their research interests and what they are currently working on.
+Although you are responsible for arranging the internship, your tutor can help with finding a suitable internship supervisor.
+Besides your tutor, the AISSR website is also useful, for it specifies which staff members are working in what research programmes, as well as the personal pages of staff members on the university website, which give information on their research interests and what they are currently working on.

-It is also possible to do the internship outside the AISSR; either at a different research institute, university, or at another organization.
+It is also possible to do the internship outside the AISSR; either at a different research institute of the UvA, another university, or at another organization.
 In that case, please get in touch with Bram Lancee, the internship coordinator for external internships.
-It will take more effort to secure agreement, because the assessment of equivalence to an internship at the UvA depends on how detailed the internship proposal will be.
-In case of an external internship, Bram Lancee will also assign a UvA staff member that will be involved in your internship supervision.
+He acts as a central contact point for organisations who offer internships and advises students regarding external options.
+He will also help to find a staff member to supervise your internship.
+You will have to find an on-site supervisor, responsible for the substantial supervision, yourself.
+It will take more effort to secure agreement in case of an external internship, because the assessment of equivalence to an internship at the UvA by the staff member supervisor and external internship coordinator depends on how detailed the internship proposal will be.
+Some examples of external internships can be found in the list below.

 If you're doing an internship outside of the Netherlands, there might be possibilities for funding.
 You can find more information at http://studyabroad.uva.nl/, and the website of the Amsterdam Alumni Fund.

-Instrumental to securing agreement for your internship is the internship proposal, which functions as a sort of contract between you, the internship superviser and the specialisation tutor.
+Instrumental to securing agreement for your internship is the internship proposal, which functions as a sort of contract between you, the (on-site) internship supervisor and the specialisation tutor (faculty supervisor/external internship coordinator, in case of an external internship).
 It gives the details of what the substantive theme will be, what the relevance is of doing this particular internship for your curriculum and what the planned activities are.
-The internship proposal will be written in dialogue with the internship superviser.
+The internship proposal will be written in dialogue with the internship supervisor.
 The internship proposal requirements can be found in the template, which can be downloaded below.

 Besides securing agreement on the internship proposal, you have to formally register for the internship in SIS-UvA during the course registration in the second half of June.
 Without both these requirements fulfilled, you cannot start the internship.

-The internship will be completed with the writing of an internship report.
+The internship will be completed with an evaluation/final discussion between you and your internship supervisor(s) and the writing of an internship report.

-The internship report is an official examination and therefore needs to be written in English and should be more or less 7 pages (depending on bibliography and/or appendices).
+Feedback from your internship supervisor (maximum half a page).
+The internship report is an official examination and therefore needs to be written in English, and should be more or less 6 pages (excluding bibliography and/or appendices).